 While Hindenburg’s report raised numerous questions about the status of the Endurance program and the sales numbers Lordstown claims, it took direct aim at CEO Burns.
 The report cites unnamed current and former Lordstown employees who, among other things, dubbed Burns a “con man,” and likened him to P.T.
 Barnum, the legendary circus owner and scam artist.

 The tenor of the Hindenburg report echoes a study it put out last year on Nikola Corp., which also used a SPAC deal to go public, initially generating a big run up in its share price while also lining up a proposed alliance with General Motors.

 The GM deal was sharply pared back after the report was released, Nikola’s stock taking a major tumble.
-Other revelations followed about CEO Trevor Milton’s allegedly inappropriate behaviors, leading to his resignation.
+Other revelations followed about Chairman Trevor Milton’s allegedly inappropriate behaviors, leading to his resignation.
 In February, the company released the results of an internal study indicating a number of statements made by Nikola and Milton were partially or completely inaccurate.

 Lordstown stock tumbles

 After going public last year, Lordstown Motors’ shares surged to a high of $31.80 before settling back a bit below $20.
 The stock plunged last Friday after the Hindenburg report was released, before rebounding slightly.
 It stood at $15.14 a share at noon Monday.